Step 4: public notification

 During the notification period the community can give their feedback about your proposal by making a written submission to Council.
 The assessing officer will review any submissions and, in some cases, may ask you to consider and respond to the issues raised before your application is determined.

-You can view Council's Advertising and Notification Code:
+You can also view Council's Advertising and Notification Code: